kam3k/blog/_drafts/gentle-introduction-kf-robot-localization.md

 The following couple sections go into the details of these two steps.

 ## Prediction
-The prediction uses a *motion model* to predict the new state based on new inputs.
-In our case, it describes what happens to the position of the robot when you apply joystick commands.
+The prediction step uses a *motion model* to predict the new state based on new inputs.
+In our case, the prediction estimates what happens to the position of the robot when you apply joystick commands.
 Given the position at the previous time step $$x_{k-1}$$ and the current velocity input by the joystick $$u_k$$, the predicted position of the robot $$x_k$$ is

 $$
 x_k = x_{k-1} + t u_k,